The Modern Buyer's Journey

 Awareness stage: The modern buyer’s journey begins with the awareness stage, when customers first begin to realize that they have a problem.
 They are interested in researching possible solutions to their pain points.
 At this stage in the buyer’s journey, they are open to many different brands and products.
 These customers are researching online, visiting social media pages and perhaps clicking on paid ads.

 Purchase stage: Now the customer has narrowed down their possibilities to just a brand or two.
 Their searches reflect their final decision making, and often these last searches include keywords comparing one brand to another.
-Customers might be meeting with sales people or emailing back and forth.
+Customers might be meeting with sales people or emailing back and forth during this part of the buyer's journey.

 Post-purchase stage: In this stage, the brand focuses on turning this first-time customer into a returning one.
 Salespeople might continue to contact the customer to see how well the product or service is working for them and to help them troubleshoot any struggles.
 Customer searches might focus on answers to common questions or learning how to maximize usage of the product.